EspressoPlus/gogo-workflow/git-crash-course.md

 ```

 **DO DO THIS**
-It's better to **push** the changes on the branch back to GitHub and then make a pull request
-check status just be be sure.
+It's better to **push** the changes on the branch back to GitHub and then make a pull request and check status just be be sure.

 ```bash
  ck@lemuree zz-repo (main)]$ git checkout feature-readme-instructions